Particular/docs.particular.net/nservicebus/hosting/index_diagnostics_core_[7,).partial.md

 ## Startup diagnostics

-To make troubleshooting easier diagnostics is collected during enpoint startup and written to a `.diagnostics` subfolder in the host output directory.
+To make troubleshooting easier, diagnostic information is collected during enpoint startup and written to a `.diagnostics` subfolder in the host output directory.

-NOTE: Output directory is by default `AppDomain.CurrentDomain.BaseDirectory` except for webapps where `App_Data` is used instead.
+NOTE: By default, the output directory is called `AppDomain.CurrentDomain.BaseDirectory`, except for WebApps where `App_Data` is used instead.

 To change the output path use:

 snippet: SetDiagnosticsPath

-Every startup will result the current diagnostics being written to `{endpointName}-configuration.json`.
+At every endpoint startup the current diagnostics will be written to `{endpointName}-configuration.json`.
 If possible attach this file(s) to support requests.

 ### Writing to other targets

 To take full controll of how diagnostics are written use:

 snippet: CustomDiagnosticsWriter

 ### Adding startup diagnostics sections